 The 120mm case fans have a 120x120x25 mm dimension that makes sure to take up less space from your PC.
 Also, they are really light in weight for their small size to use fewer places.
 The 120mm case fans as well as make sure your PC has huge space left even after installing one fan.

-With the upper hand, they are also lightweight that allows you to easily install if you are a DIY person.
+With the upper hand, they are also lightweight that allows you to easily install them if you are a DIY person.
 The 120mm case fans on top have a 105mm distance between screw holes.
-This feature also makes sure more air to flow on the case easily.
+This feature also makes sure more air flow on the case easily.

 On the contrary, the 140mm case fans come with a 140x140x25 mm dimension which is a negative point of both weight and space adjustments.

 They on top have a bigger distance between screw holes up to 124.5mm that need for installing in the PC hardware.
 But the big dimension allows air to flow hardly throughout all parts.